eioo/vrobot/README.md

 # vrobot

 ⚠ _Work in progress.
-Windows is supported only._
+Only Windows is supported._

 Basic desktop automation functions for V lang.